 - Be wary of distraction designed to camouflage a takeover; Robo-calls, flooding your phone lines, or an email “dump” flooding your inbox – both are designed to hide any automatic alerts or phone calls from the bank.

-- Legacy Bank or Clinch Valley Bank will never ask you for any personal or identifying information through an email link.
+- Grundy National Bank or Clinch Valley Bank will never ask you for any personal or identifying information through an email link.

 Only use the address that you have used before or start at your normal homepage —NEVER through a link.